 Service development and project management skills, multi-disciplinary working and consultation skills.

-I led the family therapy service within my organisation for 18 months to offer therapeutic support to high-risk and multiple-issue families with child protection concerns.
+I led the Family Therapy Service within Social Services for 18 months to offer therapeutic support to high-risk and multiple-issue families with Child Protection concerns.
 This included regular liaising and sharing information with referrers i.e. social workers as well as case discussions and consultation to identify the most appropriate forms of interventions to achieve change.
 I have therefore developed skills in consultation and project management, evaluation and monitoring of the service being provided.

 I am a great believer in the effectiveness of multi-agency working and in the richness and usefulness of different professional expertise and skills, particularly when working with multiple and complex issues.
 My systemic training has equipped me with consultation skills which can be useful in working with professionals on complex cases by taking an observer position, mapping out the influence of different systems and trying to understand how different work cultures or changes in organisations can influence clients and workers.

 Assessment skills including analysis of risk, engagement skills and observation skills.

 I have extensive working knowledge about child development, particularly conduct problems and emotional difficulties, parental mental health, substance misuse, domestic abuse, family violence, and up-to-date knowledge about child protection policies and regulations.

 I have developed excellent assessment skills in order to assess risk, parenting capacity, areas of strength, as well as making recommendations for tailor-made interventions and support in specific areas of parenting, to promote change and strengthen family resilience.
 This includes engagement skills, given that parents are sometimes resistant to work with professionals, through trust-building and identification of barriers to communication and positive working relationships.
 I have also developed good observations skills, which are used to assess parent/carer and children interactions, give and receive feedback on parenting skills and design the most effective interventions.